rkarpman/RepData_PeerAssessment1/PA1_template.md

 data$interval <- convert(data$interval)
 ```

-## What is mean total number of steps taken per day?
+## What is the mean total number of steps taken per day?

 First, we will attempt to answer this question ignoring all missing values.
-We use `tapply` to obtain a vector `by_day` which gives total number of steps on each day, and then find the mean
+We use `tapply` to obtain a vector `by_day` which gives total number of steps for each day.
-and median number of steps per day.

 ```r